openjdk/loom/loom-docs/CustomSchedulers.md

 scheduler when creating a virtual thread.
 The experimental supports allows several schedulers to be in use at the same time.

-The following examples uses a thread pool with 8 threads as the scheduler.
+The following example uses a thread pool with 8 threads as the scheduler.

 ```
 ExecuorService pool = Executors.newFixedThreadPool(8);